Health Providers

 Abstract

-Background: Lowering the maternal death rate is the goal of many health organizations worldwide.
-The present study aimed to investigate the factors affecting maternal mortality ratio (MMR) in different regions of Iran.
+Background: Lowering the maternal death rate is a goal for many health organizations worldwide.
+The present study aimed to investigate the factors affecting the maternal mortality ratio (MMR) in different regions of Iran.

-Materials and Methods: In this systematic review, a systemic search of online databases (Medline, EMBASE, Scopus, Web of Science, Cochrane Library, CIVILICA, SID, Magiran, and Google Scholar search engine) was conducted for related studies with no time limit up to July 2022, using the related Mesh keywords.
-Two reviewers evaluated the quality of eligible studies and carried out the selection procedure.
+Materials and Methods: For this systematic review, we conducted a comprehensive search of online databases (MEDLINE, EMBASE, Scopus, Web of Science, Cochrane Library, CIVILICA, SID, Magiran, and Google Scholar) for relevant studies published up to July 2022, using appropriate MeSH keywords.
+Two reviewers independently assessed the quality and selected the studies.

 Keywords